pawelgrzybek/pawelgrzybek.com/content/posts/2022-10-15-a-few-practical-use-cases-for-npm-dependency-queries.md

 ---
 title: "A few practical use cases for npm dependency queries"
 summary: "Sometimes we need to get some insights about the packages that we use.
-Manually going through modules directory sounds like a chore, but luckily there is a better way."
+Manually going through the modules directory sounds like a chore, but luckily there is a better way."
 photo: "2022-10-15.jpg"
 ---